 11 Beloved, jdo not imitate evil but imitate good. kWhoever does good is from God; lwhoever does evil has not seen God.
 12 Demetrius mhas received a good testimony from everyone, and from the truth itself.
 We also add our testimony, and nyou know that our testimony is true.

 13 oI had much to write to you, but I would rather not write with pen and ink.
 14 I hope to see you soon, and we will talk face to face.

 15 Peace be to you.
 The friends greet you.
 Greet the friends, peach by name.

 1:3 Or brothers and sisters.
-The plural Greek word adelphoi (translated “brothers”) refers to siblings in a family.
-In New Testament usage, depending on the context, adelphoi may refer either to men or to both men and women who are siblings (brothers and sisters) in God's family, the church; also verses 5, 10
+In New Testament usage, depending on the context, the plural Greek word adelphoi (translated “brothers”) may refer either to brothers or to brothers and sisters; also verses 5, 10